pascalandy/pair_programming_35tg2/pair_programming_04/README.md

 Here is a screen cast (56 sec) about the setup http://jmp.sh/uyhocJC.

-My server which is hosting the blog is NOT on AWS !
-Everything runs smoothly except this S3 component set up for uploading images from my Ghost blog.
+My server which is hosting the blog is NOT on AWS.
+My blog is running smoothly except the S3 component set up for uploading images from my Ghost blog.

 I understand there is configs for the IAM + S3 bucket.
 Again the picture are uploaded on S3 but do not appears back in the blog.
 I pretty sure I have an issue with my AWS config so we will do this in real time over TeamViewer.

-Thank you!

 ### About me
 Consider this task as a pair programming gig :) I'm woorking as a DevOps enginer using Docker, components like nginx reverse proxy, discovery services, PostgreSQL, Logentries, Load balancers all running remotely into containers.
 I'm not a newbie and you might as well learn from me too :)